adventuretron/adventuretron-adventure/challenges/1-workshop-setup/description_en.md

 In this section we'll create the project directory and files for an Adventuretron workshop.

+We'll create the files automatically using the Adventuretron command-line tool, but first let's take a look at the files to see what they are and what they are for.

 ## What files & directories?

 The bare minimum required for an Adventuretron workshop are these files & directories: